 - Pennsylvania: 18.

 - Iowa: 16.
-There are not a lot of Vietnamese in the state, and of course fewer Vietnamese Catholics than many states, including neighboring Minnesota.
-But the situation in Iowa is somewhat similar to Missouri because there are many Vietnamese priests with the missionary-oriented Society of the Divine Word (DVD), and 16 of them were living at the Divine Word College in Epworth.
-At the same time, it should be noteworthy that half of the number (8) are diocesan priests and serve mostly non-Vietnamese communities.
+There are not a lot of Vietnamese in the state and, of course, fewer Catholics.
+Yet the situation in Iowa is somewhat similar to Missouri because there are many Vietnamese priests with the missionary Society of the Divine Word (DVD), and most if not all live at the Divine Word College in Epworth.
+At the same time, it should be noted that half of the priests–that is, eight–are diocesan priests and serve mostly non-Vietnamese communities.

 - Georgia: 15.